ginstrom/intelligence-horizon-novel/chapters/04_the-investigation-begins.md

 When he arrived at my laboratory, the contrast between us was stark.
 Where I appeared frozen at an age of perhaps twenty-five, he showed the natural wear of fifty-seven years of life.
 Gray hair, lined face, the slight stoop of shoulders that had carried decades of gravity.
 But his eyes remained sharp, and his mind—though unaugmented—still possessed the clarity that had made him one of the finest AI researchers of our generation.

 He paused at the threshold, taking in the empty spaces where our former colleagues had once worked.
 His hand rested on the doorframe as if he needed the support, his gaze lingering on the vacant workstations.
 I watched him touch the edge of Sarah Chen's old desk, his fingers tracing the surface where her coffee mug had left permanent rings.
+Sarah had crossed just one week prior.

-He swallowed hard.
+Marcus swallowed hard.
 "How many of them?" he asked quietly.

 "All of them.
 Everyone who worked on the core systems.
 Everyone who understood what we built."
 The words hung between us like an indictment.
 I gestured toward the empty chairs, the silent monitors, the research notes that would never be completed.